ibm-cloud-docs/pattern-vpc-security/overview.md

  {: #ddos-best-practice}

  - [Best practices for CIS setup](https://docs/cis?topic=cis-best-practices-for-cis-setup)
  - Create a DDoS attack threat model that is a structured approach to identifying and analyzing potential risks to your online service or website from a DDoS attack.
-Implement rate limiting by controlling the amount of traffic sent to a network or server.
-Ensure log monitoring and analysis of web traffic to look for anomalies such as unusual high traffic volume or server errors, etc.
+ - Implement rate limiting by controlling the amount of traffic sent to a network or server
+ - Ensure log monitoring and analysis of web traffic to look for anomalies such as unusual high traffic volume or server errors, etc.

 ### Solutioning Guidance:
 {: #ddos-guidance}